Otford Circular via Shoreham walk

 Cross Filston Lane carefully and go down Water Lane.
 After the last cottage the track becomes a bridleway which swings left and goes alongside a branch of the River Darent.
 In 200m cross the stream on a footbridge and continue along a track, passing an attractive old mill house and then climbing steadily.
 At the top of the slope you come to a major path junction.

-The remainder of the walk follows the route of Book 1 Walk 43.
+The remainder of the walk follows the Walk 1–43 route.

-Go over a pair of stiles by the entrance to Lower Barn Farm to continue in the same direction alongside a fence.
-After another stile the DVP goes alongside a tree-lined stretch of the river, then past allotments and along a driveway beside a mill stream.
+- Go through a pair of kissing gates by the entrance to Lower Barn Farm to continue in the same direction alongside a fence.
+After another gate the DVP goes alongside a tree-lined stretch of the river, then past allotments and along a driveway beside a mill stream.
 At the end turn left onto Otford's High Street, leaving the DVP.

 Head east along the High Street, passing several refreshment places.
 At the far end skirt around the village pond and take a footpath going up to the church.
 Head east through the churchyard and continue on an enclosed path to the station car park.

-Head E along the High Street, passing the timber-framed Pickmoss (a medieval open-hall house) and the old Baptist Chapel on the right.
-Towards the end of the High Street you come to two of the village's refreshment places on your right, the Bull pub and then a couple of tearooms: The Olive Tree at the back of the Hospices of Hope tearoom opposite a bridleway.
+- Head E along the High Street, passing the timber-framed Pickmoss? on your right.
+Towards the end of the High Street you reach three of the village's refreshment places: The Bull pub and then a couple of tearooms: The Olive Tree at the back of the Hospices of Hope charity shop, opposite Sally's Cake Emporium.

-The other refreshment places are on the left of the large roundabout encircling the village pond11 at the end of the High Street, the Pond View Café and the Woodman pub.
-Make your way to the far side of the pond, where there are two footpath signs, with the left-hand path leading to the parish church of St Bartholomew? (if you want to visit the church, use the set of modern doors on its north side).
+The other places are on the left of the large roundabout encircling the village pond? at the end of the High Street, the Pond View Café and The Woodman pub.
+Make your way to the far side where there are two footpath signs, with the left-hand path leading to the parish church of St Bartholomew? (if you want to visit the church, use the set of modern doors on its north side).

-A short out-and-back detour along the right-hand path would take you to the ruins of Otford Palace12.
+- A short out-and-back detour along the right-hand path would take you to the ruins of Otford Palace?.